 Of course, some people are genetic non-responders and may not feel much benefit at all or just simply be able to tolerate a lot more caffeine than the next athlete, meaning that they might not benefit too much from caffeine use as a sports supplement.
 Conversely, some people have a slow caffeine metabolism and may feel jittery and wired after only one cup of coffee so it’s important to understand how your body responds to caffeine and act accordingly.
 If you are sensitive to its effects then you would be best to save your caffeine usage for around training and avoid it the rest of the time, your friends and colleagues (and that squat rack) will thank you for it.

 Yes, caffeine is safe for use, is effective for use and makes a significant difference to sporting performance.
 Endurance sports seem to benefit the most from caffeine ingestion, especially cycle time trials.
-Exponents of strength and power sports like rugby, crossfit and bodybuilding may experience some benefits but the results are a bit more mixed and require further research.
+Exponents of strength and power sports like rugby, high intensity and functional training and bodybuilding may experience some benefits but the results are a bit more mixed and require further research.

 However, the improvements in power output and muscular endurance seen in time trial performance could well carry over to the athletes training, especially when utilising anaerobic intervals.
 So, although caffeine may not make you lift more weight it could well make you train harder and squeeze out more volume.

 - For endurance sports 3-9mg per kg of bodyweight 30-90 minutes prior to exercises is recommended.

 - For strength and power sports 3-6mg per kg around 30 minutes prior should do it.